 Office of Alcohol and other Drug Abuse

 The American Medical Association (AMA) first passed a resolution supporting alcohol abstinence even before National Prohibition began in 1920.
 It continues to support it to this day.

-The moderate consumption of alcohol causes better health and longer life than either abstining or abusing alcohol.
-Nevertheless, the AMA remains a temperance organization.
-This may be because so many physicians see the consequences of alcohol abuse.
-Yet the vast majority of people drink in moderation that benefits their health.
+Moderate drinking causes better health and longer life than either abstaining or abusing alcohol.
+Yet the AMA remains a temperance group.
+This may be because so many doctors see the results of alcohol abuse.
+But the vast majority of people drink in moderation that benefits their health.

 For whatever reason, the AMA promotes a temperance agenda.
 It describes its Office of Alcohol and Other Drug Abuse this way.
 It’s “a national program office of the Robert Wood Johnson Foundation.”
-The temperance-oriented RWJF established the AMA’s office with an initial $5 million grant.
-Its also poured many millions of dollars more into funding its activities.
+The temperance RWJF formed the AMA’s office with an initial $5 million grant.
+It’s also poured many millions of dollars more into funding it.

 For more about the Office of Alcohol and Other Drugs and other AMA temperance activities, visit American Medical Association: Abstinence Motivated Agenda